-General information about the emergency response and evacuation procedures for St. Mary's University are published each year as part of the institution's Clery Act compliance efforts.
+General information about the emergency response and evacuation procedures for St. Mary's University are published each year as part of the institution's Clery Act compliance efforts in the Annual Campus Security and Fire Report.
+Hard copies of the exercises can be obtained at the University Police Department.